HazardDede/pnp/README.md

       mode: pearson  # Use pearson correlation coefficient [pearson, std]
       sensitivity_offset: 0.1  # Adjust sensitivity.
 Positive means less sensitive; negative is more sensitive
       cool_down: 3s  # Prevents the pull to emit more than one sound detection event every 3 seconds
+      ignore_overflow: True  # Some devices might be too slow to process the stream in realtime.
+Ignore any buffer overflow errors.
   push:
     - plugin: pnp.plugins.push.simple.Echo